julianeugarten/julianeugarten.github.io/publications.md

 ### Peer-reviewed conference presentations

+- forthcoming: *Problems and Prospects of Computational Fanfiction Research*
+Mia Jacobsen, Julia Neugarten et al., Full-day workshop at DH Benelux 2026.
+- forthcoming: *Blood and gore: The prevalence of violence in fanfiction across gender categories and engagement* Mia Jacobsen, Julia Neugarten et al., Short paper at DH Benelux 2026.
 - *Happily Ever After: Comparing Sentiment Arcs in Emotionally-Inflected Fanfiction Genres Across Fandoms*
 Julia Neugarten, Mia Jacobsen, Pascale Feldkamp and Yuri Bizzoni, Long paper at CHR2025.
 - *A Powerful Hades is an Unpopular Dude: Dynamics of Power and Agency in Hades/Persephone Fanfiction*